2001-Thu Dec 08 22:58:56 MST 2016

 Avoid hovering over the dog when greeting him; this can be perceived as a threat.
 Instead, turn your body slightly to the side and make minimal eye contact at the first greeting (eye contact can also be interpreted as a threat).
 Instead, allow the dog to approach you first.
 With a shy dog, pretend to ignore him and look away for the first few moments until he discovers you’re safe to approach.

-A friendly dog will approach with his ears held back slightly and his
+dog will approach with his ears held back slightly and his

 tail held out at medium height behind him, with a wide sweeping wag.
 When the dog sniffs your body, he is gathering information about you, not necessarily inviting you to pet him.
 If he backs away or acts leery or jumpy, don’t pet him.
 If he exhibits a loose, wiggly body posture with relaxed eyes and mouth as he moves toward you or if he initiates brief eye contact, he is most likely indicating friendliness and a desire for interaction.